BojanJankov/BojanJankov/README.md

 ## About me
 Dedicated and passionate individual who is always ready to learn and master new things and skills as well as trying out new technologies and self-improvement.
-Always ready for new things in the world of technology
+Always ready for new things in the world of technology.